ssethu1886/Web-Server-Implementation/README.md

 - `-b local_port`: Specify the local port on which the HTTP server will run.
 Defaults to `8081`.
 - `-r remote_host`: Specify the remote host's address for proxying.
 Defaults to `131.179.176.34`.
 - `-p remote_port`: Specify the remote port for proxying.
 Defaults to `5001`.

-## Project Tasks

-To complete this project, consider addressing the following TODOs:

-1. **Request Parsing**: Parse the header of the incoming HTTP request to extract essential fields like the requested file name.
-2. **Local File Serving**: Implement the logic for serving files that exist locally.
-3. **Proxying Remote Files**: If a file does not exist locally, or based on any other criterion you define, you might want to proxy the request to another server.
-4. **Handling Errors (Extra Credits)**: Implement proper error responses.

-## Notes

-The starter code assumes that the HTTP request header is small enough to be read once as a whole, which may not be ideal in a real-world scenario but suffices for this project's scope.

-Remember to check for memory leaks and handle them appropriately, particularly when dealing with dynamically allocated memory.

-Good luck with your project!